chokobole/felicia/felicia/examples/learn/message_communication/camera/python/README.md

 bazel-bin/felicia/core/master/rpc/grpc_server_main
 ```

+If you want to see the visual result, check out [felicia-viz](/felicia-viz/README.md)!

 We don't explain the same we had in [README.md](/felicia/examples/learn/message_communication/protobuf/python/README.md).
-Argument `-t`, `-p` and `-n` are explained at the above link.
 Here we introduce new arguments to use camera!
 Because every camera device has a unique id, you have to pass it and it can be different per OS.
 For convenience, we give you a way to pass it by index.
 To know which index you want to run with, you should pass `-l` to the program.

 ```bash
 bazel-bin/felicia/examples/learn/message_communication/camera/python/node_creator -l